dorothyscheng/fad-game/README.md

 FAD Games

+FAD Games.
+Logo // ![Image Description] FAD Games is a game review user interface app.
+It allows for users to learn about their favorite games as well as write reviews, rate edit and delete games

+User Stories
+Users have access and view page Games, Users, New Games, New Users, New Reviews and Log in/Log out buttons on the splash page (index)(show)
+Users can create profile page and be authenticated (new/create) Users can be Admin are able to delete games and edit users, games and reviews.
+Users can see link to games (index)
+Users can read and write reviews (index)
+Users can delete a review (destroy)
+Users can edit a review (edit/update)
+Users can rate games (edit/update)

+Strategies Used

+Client-Server: HTTP Communications & REST/CRUD
+EJS HTML-Template
+3. NodeJS & ExpressJS Framework
+4. MongoDB & MongooseJS ODM
+5. Data Modeling
+6. Authentication using Sessions

+Current Features

+Users

+Company logo
+The placing the login feature allows users redirects to login page The star-rating system, allows users to rate games from 1-10 A search feature that allows users to search for games Position of Ad bars allows for monetizing the site There are edit/delete options for users to edit their profile info, image

 FAD-Games is an user interactive app that allows users to search, learn about games and their favorite game-designers.
 Users can review, edit, delete or even *purchase* their favorite games.
 Users have ability to create a profile-page and store private information once followed necessary authentication steps. *strech*
 [Link to project hosted on Heroku]()